Cadecraft/dotfiles/README.md

 ## Organization

-- Folders represent each application/category, if there are lots of files
+- Folders represent each application/category, if there are lots of files or if the filenames alone do not make it clear what application they are for
 - Otherwise, filenames should be self-explanatory; all files are listed below.

 ## Notes